 Sales and Solicitations

-All locations, campuses, buildings, and outdoor areas owned and/or operated by the university are smoke free and tobacco free.
+All locations, campuses, buildings, and outdoor areas owned and/or operated by the university are smoke free and tobacco free; details of the Policy on Tobacco and Smoke-Free Campus are at the University Policies site.
 The sale of cigarettes and other tobacco products is prohibited on campus.
 Smoking cessation information and programs are available.
-For further information, contact the Office of Human Resources Management or University Health and Counseling Services.
+For further information, contact University Health and Counseling Services.

 Students may not use tape recorders in the classroom without the instructor’s consent.
 Students with disabilities who need a tape recorder in the classroom may make arrangements through the Disability Resource Center.